FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 The Manager does not need to be able to tweak any Search Goal attributes, but it MUST report all applied attribute values even if not tweaked.

-{::comment}
-    [Not very important but also should be easy to add.]

-    <mark>MKP2 [VP] TODO: Is saying "RFC2544" indirectly reporting RFC2544 Goal values?</mark>

-{:/comment}

 In principle, there should be a "user" (human or CI) that "starts" or "calls" the Manager and receives the report.
-The Manager MAY be able to be called more than once whis way.
+The Manager MAY be able to be called more than once whis way, thus triggering multiple independent Searches.

 {::comment}
     [Not important, unless anybody else asks.]